matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 }
 ```

-- The thread can be created:
+- The thread can be created

 ```java
 MyThread t = new MyThread();
 ```

-- A Thread class also contains a constructor accepting a string, which will be used as the thread's name.
+- A Thread class also contains a constructor accepting a string, which will be used as the thread's name

 ```java
 class MyThread extends Thread {